-biased and inconsistent measure of inflation over the full measurement period.
+From 1949 onwards, there are also two choices: RPI and CPI, and there are potential issues with both measures.
+It used to be common practice to deflate returns using RPI, given it is available over the full time period, and that it used to be the main measure of inflation until the 1990s.
+However, it is now well-established that RPI is a flawed, upwardlybiased and inconsistent measure of inflation over the full measurement period.
 In particular, there has been a pronounced increase in the 'formula effect' - an artefact of the RPI averaging formula which is a source of upwards bias to RPI inflation - which makes post-2010 RPI values difficult to compare to historical series.
 In 2013, the ONS declassified the UK RPI index as a national statistic.
-More recently, the UKSA has urged both public and private sectors to stop using RPI as a measure of inflation.30
+More recently, the UKSA has urged both public and private sectors to stop using RPI as a measure of inflation.42

 As a result, regulators have been increasingly using CPI to deflate historical nominal returns.
 However, this is also not without challenges as actual CPI data is only available since 1988.
-For the period 1948-1988 various modelled series are available, such as the Bank of England Millennial Dataset and the ONS back-cast series, but these are imperfect estimates of CPI, as they have out of necessity drawn on a sparser set of costs and weights than those used to calculate latter-day CPI.
-More recently, the ONS has also published a back-cast series for CPIH.31 CPIH is the preferred measure of inflation by the ONS going forward and one which is being used by some regulators as the basis for estimating real returns.
+For the period 1948-1988 various modelled series are available, such as the Bank of England Millennial Dataset and the ONS back-cast series, but these are imperfect estimates of CPI, as they have out of necessity drawn on a more limited range of data than is used to calculate latter-day CPI.
+More recently, the ONS has also published a back-cast series for CPIH.43 CPIH is the preferred measure of inflation by the ONS going forward and one which is being used by some regulators as the basis for estimating real returns.

-In the CMA's PR19 redetermination, the panel gave some weight to RPI-deflated returns (albeit adjusting for the post-2010 increase in RPI formula effect).32 However, in the RIIO2 appeals, the CMA found Ofgem not wrong in relying on CPI-deflated returns.
+In the CMA's PR19 redetermination, the panel gave some weight to RPI-deflated returns (albeit adjusting for the post-2010 increase in RPI formula effect).44 However, in the RIIO2 appeals, the CMA found Ofgem not wrong in relying on CPI-deflated returns alone.

 Another key issue with historical ex post evidence is how to average historical returns (which are available at an annual frequency).
 Regulators have tended to rely on a variety of approaches, often combined to triangulate a plausible range.
 There is generally agreement that the expected return from such past data is the arithmetic average return, because the expected return of a probability distribution is the arithmetic mean.
 However, this does not mean that the arithmetic average of 1-year returns is the most appropriate estimator.
 The 1-year arithmetic average would be appropriate for short investment horizons (e.g. 1 year).
-However, for longer investment horizons, an arithmetic average of 1-year returns will be an upwardly-biased estimator of expected returns, due to some evidence of negative serial correlation in returns over time.33
+However, for longer investment horizons, an arithmetic average of 1-year returns will be an upwardly-biased estimator of expected returns, due to some evidence of negative serial correlation in returns over time.45